jschneier/TwistedTorrent/README.md

 A mostly full-featured lightweight BitTorrent client written in Python and implemented using Twisted.

-### Usage
+### Usage and Installation

-To use TwistedTorrent simply clone the git repo and downlad the necessary packages and then run (from the top level directory where it is installed):
+    git clone git@github.com:jschneier/TwistedTorrent.git
+    sudo python setup.py install

+This will install a console script called `torrent`.
+You can now just run:

-    ./torrent.py <list of torrents>
+    torrent <list of torrent files to download>

 ### Dependencies